lyonsno/infectLimited/README.txt

 to run unit tests, run the command python3 -m pytest ./test/unitTests/

-to evaluate the efficacy of the solution, run the command python3 -m pytest ./test/evaluateSolutionQuality.
+to evaluate the efficacy of the solution, run the command python3 -m pytest --tb=short ./test/evaluateSolutionQuality.
 This test will run the algorithm multiple times on a persistent set of twenty randomly generated graphs designed to model connections between learners and coaches.
 Some of the graphs in test_infect_limted.py contain subsets of disconnected graphs.
 Graphs in test_infect_limited.py are all completely connected.
 Graphs in test_infect_limited_quick.py are smaller and fewer test iterations are run, so solutions are less accurate but the tests run more quickly.

 to visualize the performance of the algorithm, run the command python3 -m pytest ./test/visualize/